 While you are finding references, you need to think about whether they are appropriate to use in your assignment.
 You may be asked to use scholarly or peer-reviewed material to support your arguments.

-You should evaluate all resources before including them in your assignment - even if you found them through the Library Catalogue or Databases.
+You should evaluate all resources before including them in your assignment - even if you found them through the Library Collection or Databases.